Puget Labs Certified

 Recent Redshift GPU Articles:

-While the exact amount of RAM you need is going to depend on your particular projects, for Redshift (and GPU rendering in general) we generally recommend 32GB.
-That should be plenty for rendering even very complex scenes, but our systems do support more for those who need it.
-If you run other software alongside Redshift, keep that in mind when selecting how much memory you get.
+While the exact amount of RAM you need is going to depend on your particular projects, for Redshift (and GPU rendering in general) we generally recommend a minimum of 32GB.
+That should be plenty for dedicated rendering boxes, but our systems do support more for those who need it.
+If you tend to have several different applications open and running at the same time – like Maya, Cinema 4D, After Effects, etc. – then you might want 64GB or even more.

 Storage (Hard Drives)